United Nations Security Council Resolution 2331: Background

 Yazidi women's rights activist Ameena Saeed Hasan said that IS had abducted and sold more than 6,000 Yazidi women and children at slave markets, under the motto that the virginity of the girls had become the "gateway to paradise" (for IS fighters).
-She complained about that Islamic leaders’ silence and wondered why no military action was taken against the group.
-The goodwill ambassador for the dignity of survivors of human trafficking Nadia Murad Base Taha, has declared that more than 3,000 Yazidi were still being held in the custody of IS.She asked why there was no investigation and there was no court to prosecute perpetrators.
+She complained about Islamic leaders’ silence and wondered why no military action was taken against the group.
+The goodwill ambassador for the dignity of survivors of human trafficking, Nadia Murad Base Taha, has declared that more than 3,000 Yazidi were still being held in the custody of IS.
+She asked why there was no investigation and there was no court to prosecute perpetrators.

 Content

 In 2000, in the United Nations Convention against Transnational Organized Crime, a definition of "trafficking in human beings" was agreed for the first time, and a framework was set up to address it.
 The few countries that did not accede to this multilateral treaty were asked to do so and to take immediate measures against human trafficking.

 If human trafficking was done in conflict areas, the conflict could drag on and worsen.
 For the terrorist groups, such as the Islamic State, sexual violence against religious and ethnic minorities, linked to human trafficking, was part of the tactics, strategy and ideology to get money, power and members and to destroy communities.
 The Boko Haram, Al-Shabaab and Resistance Army groups also traded people for sexual slavery and forced labor.

 Countries were asked to build up expertise in knowledge of how funding and financing the terrorism through human trafficking is managed, to end up this cooperation between them and with the private sector.
 They were also encouraged to teach blue helmets to deal with human trafficking and sexual violence before they leave on a UN mission.

 The UN Security Council considered introducing targeted sanctions against those involved in human trafficking and sexual violence in conflict areas.
 Their victims had to be considered victims of terrorism.